 What is business email compromise?

-Business email compromise attacks are impersonation scams: Hackers create emails impersonating a senior executive of the company or one of its business partners in an effort to steal money.
-Sometimes, it involves the compromise of a legitimate business email account but often it’s accomplished through social engineering: By convincingly masquerading as a CEO, for example, in an email that tells an accounting employee to wire money to a supplier — but to a bank account controlled by the hacker.
-In another type of BEC attack, hackers intercept emails from suppliers and substitute their own account numbers for the supplier’s.
+Business email compromise attacks are impersonation scams.
+Hackers create emails impersonating a senior executive of the company or one of its business partners to steal money.
+Sometimes, it involves the compromise of a legitimate business email account, but more often, it’s accomplished through social engineering.

 How does business email compromise work?